takerum/adversarial_autoencoder/README.md

 #Implementation of Adversarial Autoenocder (arXiv : http://arxiv.org/abs/1511.05644)

-Python codes for training Adversarial Autoenocder with Theano
+Python codes for training Adversarial Autoenocder with Theano.

 You can train example models of Adversarial Autoencoder for MNIST on the ipython notebook.